merzbild/Merzbild.jl/Ideas.md

 - [x] BKW var weight reference solution

 - [ ] 1D - no merging, particles don't switch cells during variable weight collisions!!!

+# Misc thoughts
+Best to do octree merging in reverse order?
+So that less shifting around of particle indices?